“[Edcamps are] soul-refilling, a booster shot, a way to realize you’re not alone.” —Robert Dillon, Edcamp STL

 If you’ve been an educator, you’re familiar with Professional Development (PD).
-It’s the ongoing training teachers get from schools so we can do our jobs better.
+It’s the ongoing training teachers are supposed to get from schools so we can do our jobs better.

 The problem is: PD often falls flat.

-At its worst, teachers are required to listen to a generic Powerpoint from someone who doesn’t grasp the actual challenges teachers face.
+At its worst, teachers are forced to listen to a generic Powerpoint from an uninformed, so-called “expert.”
 No teacher participation.
 No nuanced-understanding of our kids.
 Just “sit-and-get.”

 Edcamp empowers educators

 At Edcamp, teachers take ownership over what they need to learn and make lifelong friends in the process.

 - Teacher voice: Anyone can suggest a session on what they want to learn